awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   + [Authenticating requests: Using query parameters \(AWS signature version 4\)](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) in the Amazon Simple Storage Service API Reference
   + [Signature version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the AWS General Reference

-**Example From unencrypted, to same Region**
+**Example from unencrypted, to the same Region**
 The following code creates a copy of a snapshot, with the new name `mydbsnapshotcopy`, in the same AWS Region as the source snapshot\.
 When the copy is made, all tags on the original snapshot are copied to the snapshot copy\.

 ```
 https://rds.us-west-1.amazonaws.com/